fabiolnh/apigateway/README.md

     1) DB-Less: Declarative YAML/JSON with the configuration (remember to replicate the file to all nodes).
 You have more availability here.
     2) With a Database: More consistency but less availability.
 (If the database goes down, a problem may occur.)
 However, there are mechanisms in Kong that keep some configurations cached for performance.
     * Note: Some plugins work only in the Database Model (Ex: OAuth2 Authentication).
 Therefore, it is important to verify at the beginning the Data Model you will choose.
+  * Teams:
+    1) A Team that is specific for the management of the whole API Gateway for all entries in squads.
+The Specialized API Gateway Team is responsable.
+    2) A Squad that manages your own apps Api Gateway.
+The Squad is the responsable.
+Important to have a Pipeline (Automation)